iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 - For offline access, `WorkspaceDb`s are saved as files on local computers, and must be downloaded before going offline and then re-downloaded whenever they are updated.
 Large downloads can be time consuming, so breaking large sets of resources into multiple `WorkspaceDb`s can be helpful.
 - `WorkspaceContainers` and `WorkspaceDb`s may be versioned.
 There is no versioning of individual resources within a `WorkspaceDb`.

-### WorkspaceContainerName and WorkspaceContainerId
+### WorkspaceContainer.Name and WorkspaceContainer.Id

-Every `WorkspaceContainer` has a unique identifier called a [WorkspaceContainerId]($backend). `WorkspaceContainerId`s may be GUIDs or any other identifier scheme that guarantees uniqueness.
-Since `WorkspaceContainerId`s can therefore be long and hard to recognize, `WorkspaceContainer`s can also be identified with a shorter, human recognizable `WorkspaceContainerName`.
-This not only provides an easier to recognize and understand scheme for interacting with `WorkspaceContainer`s, but also provides a level of indirection that can be useful for substituting different `WorkspaceContainer`s for the same `WorkspaceContainerName` at runtime, for example for versioning.
+Every `WorkspaceContainer` has a unique identifier called a [WorkspaceContainer.Id]($backend). `WorkspaceContainer.Id`s may be GUIDs or any other identifier scheme that guarantees uniqueness.
+Since `WorkspaceContainer.Id`s can therefore be long and hard to recognize, `WorkspaceContainer`s can also be identified with a shorter, human recognizable `WorkspaceContainer.Name`.
+This not only provides an easier to recognize and understand scheme for interacting with `WorkspaceContainer`s, but also provides a level of indirection that can be useful for substituting different `WorkspaceContainer`s for the same `WorkspaceContainer.Name` at runtime, for example for versioning.

 #### The `workspace/container/alias` Setting

-A `WorkspaceContainerId` is *resolved* from a `WorkspaceContainerName` via the [Workspace.resolveContainerId]($backend) method.
+A `WorkspaceContainer.Id` is *resolved* from a `WorkspaceContainer.Name` via the [Workspace.resolveContainerId]($backend) method.
 It does so by looking through all current [Workspace.settings]($backend) of type:

 ```ts
     "workspace/container/alias": {